umavinoth/vagrant-automation/README.md

 	4. Cd to the path where build.gradle file is located.
 		Execute following Commands
-			graldew wrapper : This will build all the required files gradlew vagrantWindowsTest : This command will start the vagrant automation by executing various vagrant commands in a sequential order.
+			gradlew wrapper : This will build all the required files gradlew vagrantWindowsTest : This command will start the vagrant automation by executing various vagrant commands in a sequential order.